shawnmckinney/fortress-saml-demo/README.md

 | sam1          | true          | false         | true          |
 | sam2          | false         | true          | false         |
 | sam3          | false         | false         | true          |

+ If you followed the instructions, your IdP global user will be mapped to sam* user in fortress.
+This allows access to all pages/buttons in the fortress-saml-demo app.

  1. Open link to [http://localhost:8080/fortress-saml-demo](http://localhost:8080/fortress-saml-demo)